Client-side form validation

 You can constrain the character length of all text fields created by <input> or <textarea> by using the minlength and maxlength attributes.
 A field is invalid if it has a value and that value has fewer characters than the minlength value or more than the maxlength value.

 Browsers often don't let the user type a longer value than expected into text fields.
-A better user experience than just using maxlength is to also provide character count feedback in an accessible manner and let them edit their content down to size.
+A better user experience than just using maxlength is to also provide character count feedback in an accessible manner and let the user edit their content down to size.
 An example of this is the character limit when posting on social media.
 JavaScript, including solutions using maxlength, can be used to provide this.

 Note: Length constraints are never reported if the value is set programmatically.
 They are only reported for user-provided input.